pwittchen/wittchen.io/source/_posts/poor-mans-dropbox.md

 ## Summary

 I know this solution is far from perfect (I call it poor myself) and it doesn't handle two way synchronization, but at least I have full control over it and nobody tells me what file system or operating system I have to use or what I need to leave encrypted or unencrypted.
 It's clean, simple and fine for me now.
-Maybe I'll enhance this solution in the future.
+Maybe I'll enhance this solution some day.
+E.g. I can add a new script performing backup whenever I change any file in defined list of directories.
+In order to do that, I'll need a file watcher running as a system service in the background.
+The biggest room is the room for improvement.